hadirezaei1377/C-and-CPP/intro/notes/c++.md

 like : #define A 1
        #define H Hadi

-they dont need ; because its not command in c++ , its preprocessing
+they dont need ; because its not command in c++ , its pre-processing

 2-using const
 like : const int i=0;